 Measuring your outdoor space before purchasing furniture is a useful way to plan out your space and get the most out of it.
 Consider the direction of sunlight and how you may want to maximise this for your enjoyment.
 Take advantage of naturally shaded areas, and/or incorporate awnings, pergolas, umbrellas, or other ways to incorporate shade wherever possible.

 Deciding what furniture to choose depends on how you use your outdoor space.
 Is it primarily used for hosting, or more for causal relaxing?
 If the latter, you may be interested in our Eos Platform Lounger, combining modern style with comfort and relaxation.
 Choose a focal point.
 Having an area or item in your garden such as a fire pit, a view or a dining table gives you and your guests something to focus on whilst they lounge.
 If outdoor dining is what your focus is, our Tanso Rectangular Table comfortably seats eight people with ample space for food and table accessories.
 The focal point of your outdoor space will give you an idea of what other furniture will enhance the space.
 Use end tables, side tables, and ottomans to add convenience to your patio.
-These additional outdoor pieces provide a spot to place loose items, drinks and snacks.

 No matter the size of your outdoor space, it’s good practice to make any space feel more open and less cramped.
 Always keep in mind creating a pathway around seating areas.
 Therefore, no one can interrupt the conversation by cutting through the centre of the area.
 When creating this extra space around the seating, you also creates the illusion of more room.
 Another tip is to rearrange your outdoor furniture every so often.
 By adjusting with the seasons, you’ll have a new perspective on your furniture that will make you appreciate it and make you feel like it’s a whole new set!
 From all of us here at Case, we hope you have a relaxing and peaceful summer spent enjoying your balconies, patios or gardens.